Fractured Magic: Chapter Eight

 “I know it may be difficult to recount, Prince Nochdvor, but if you could,” Trin prompted.

-“What kind of explosive device?
-And how did one woman carry off a grown alfar?
-How did she make it through all of Illyon like that?”
+“How did she cause the explosion?
+How did one woman carry off a grown alfar?
+And how did she make it back out of the estate without being seen?”
 Evelyne asked.
 The Magistrates had told her everything.

 The noise Evelyne made in response was doubtful at best.